-The Museum of the Albemarle will open its newest exhibit on September 28th, 2019.
-High on the Hog, will look at how pigs have become a part of our family, home, and livelihood.
+High on the Hog, looks at how pigs have become a part of our family, home, and livelihood.

 Artifacts on display in the exhibit will include hog catchers, bills of sales, account books, plantation records, hog scrapers, cookbooks, hog scalding vat, butcher knives, a crackling press, lard paddles, a butcher block and prize-winning State Fair banners.